One dead after SWAT standoff in Pullman

 Dec.
 16—A SWAT team in Pullman shot and killed a man during an armed standoff that lasted into Thursday morning after he threatened to kill his roommates, according to a news release from the Pullman Police Department.

-Police responded to the a call for a weapons offense at about 8:40 p.m.
+Police responded to a call for a weapons offense at about 8:40 p.m.
 Wednesday on the 1000 block of Latah Street, near the Washington State University campus, according to the release.
-The man, who has not been identified , was in his 30s, police said.
+The man, who has not been identified, was in his 30s, police said.

 The man barricaded himself in his apartment after Pullman police officers attempted to speak with him, police said.
 The man later fired a gun from his apartment after crisis negotiators from the Pullman Police Department and the Whitman County Regional SWAT team arrived, police said.